Homemade bread without a mixer.

-No mixer homemade bread.
 Making your own homemade bread is not difficult, even if you have to mix it by hand.
 (People used to do it by hand back in the day, and it’s just as easy now as it was then.)
-You can mix it up without using a mixer, and, while it might take a little longer, you will have the satisfaction of accomplishing this feat in short order!
+You can mix it up and make homemade bread without a mixer and, while it might take a little longer, you will have the satisfaction of accomplishing this feat in short order!

 Your oven.
 You can bake bread in an outdoor oven, an electric oven, or a gas range.
 It matters not at all.
 A convection will get the job done a little sooner, but you can use any oven, believe me.

 A few weeks ago, our daughter’s friend, Paryce, visited and wanted to learn how to make bread.
-She doesn’t have a mixer (not even a hand-held one), but in the kitchen of Linger Longer, she learned how to make bread anyhow.
+She doesn’t have a mixer (not even a hand-held one), but in the kitchen of Linger Longer, she learned how to make homemade bread without a mixer.
 My Bosch and my Kitchen Aid sat silently on the counters.
 The hand-held mixer stayed inside the drawer, and we just used a few measuring cups and a bowl to mix up the dough.